-These healthy Morning Glory muffins are the BEST.
-Jam-packed with carrots, zucchini, apple, pecans, coconut and whole wheat flour, they are great for breakfast or a healthy but oh-so-yummy snack.
+These healthy Morning Glory Muffins are packed with carrots, zucchini, apple, pecans, coconut and whole wheat flour.
+They are great for breakfast or a healthy but oh-so-yummy snack.

 I’ve mentioned before on the blog how much I love muffins for breakfast.
 They are just so tasty and the perfect, sweet little treat alongside some scrambled eggs, fruit, and a glass of milk.
 And since most muffins freeze beautifully, it’s easy to make a batch and throw the extras in the freezer to be pulled out and warmed up for a quick, easy breakfast or snack on busy days.

 These Morning Glory Muffins are one of our very favorites.
 They are loaded with all the best things:

 - crunchy pecans

 - whole wheat flour

 All of which work together to give morning glory muffins a unique texture and flavor that is perfectly wonderful.

 Making these healthy morning glory muffins with whole wheat flour makes them just a bit better for you than other muffins that are really just cupcakes masquerading as breakfast food.
 Not that I have anything against those delicious, streusel laden or chocolate chip studded creations.